The Long Walk (2025) review – A Stephen King adaptation worth the wait

 The tension stays pretty high thanks to the ever looming threat of the walkers falling behind pace and eating a bullet for their troubles.
 There are myriad opportunities for those trademark Stephen King moments of interpersonal camaraderie.
 And the walk is fertile breeding ground for both comedy and conflicts between the competitors.

-With all of that being said, it just feels a little bit stupid.
+With all of that being said, on the surface it feels a bit ridiculous.
 Apparently, every teen boy in the country willingly volunteers for this walk, despite knowing full well that failure results in certain death.
 Even after the first walker who falls behind is killed, nobody’s motivation seems all that impacted.
 Everyone keeps on walking with a cheery demeanour that suggests a complete lack of awareness regarding the severity of their situation.

-The entire setup for the movie is ever so slightly implausible and I found it kinda hard to shake that feeling.
-Some could argue that it is similar to films like Battle Royale and The Hunger Games but the participants there were forced and not voluntary.
-A big part of the problem is the lack of worldbuilding.
+A big part of the problem with understanding the plausibility of the story is the lack of worldbuilding.
 We have the vaguest idea that the people in The Long Walk are living under an oppressive regime but we really don’t know why.

 Every now and then we do escape from the road for some minor exposition and flashbacks.
 But we are never clued in on what has taken place, how destitute the population is, and why taking part in the walk would be preferable to living poor.
 It’s never really exposed on later on in the movie, either.
-That’s why it would probably help you to take a look at our The Long Walk ending explained article.
-I expand on the boy’s motivations there and try to clear things up a bit.
+We go into it a lot in our The Long Walk ending explained article but going in blind can be confusing.

-You are going to like the characters here.
+You are going to like the characters here; you may even adore them.
 You are going to care about them and want them to succeed.
-The fact that they really can’t ends up being something of a driving force behind the tension.
+The fact that they really can’t ends up being something of a driving force behind the tension and overwhelming sadness that accompanies the story.
 Most of the characters are going to die, it’s in the rules.
 The order in which they do and how it happens is what keeps you biting your nails in anticipation.

 Obviously, there aren’t really any scares to speak of.
 The Long Walk relies more on the sense of horror at what is happening.
 There are a few scenes that will definitely make you wince, though.
+There’s one involving a heavily damaged ankle that is frighteningly grotesque.
 It’s the fact that you are rooting for the characters that makes it all the more shocking.
 It’s hard not to feel a bit sad when one of your favourites bites the dust.

 Acting performances are solid throughout.
 Cooper Hoffman is effortless in his delivery and completely believable as Raymond Garraty.
 David Jonsson is sensational as Peter McVries.
 These two share a lot of the screentime together and have an undeniable chemistry.
 I really enjoyed Ben Wang as Hank Olsen, too.

-Mark Hamill basically brings his Simpsons’ character, Leavelle, to life, hereas The Major.
+Mark Hamill basically brings his Simpsons’ character, Leavelle, to life here as The Major.
 He is cartoonishly over the top and the second least believable part of the movie next to the plot itself.
 I still enjoyed his performance though and it feels fitting for the silliness of the story.
-It was cool to see The Clovehitch Killer’s Charlie Plummer here playing against type as Gary Barkovitch who is an absolute ass hat.
+It was cool to see The Clovehitch Killer’s Charlie Plummer playing against type as Gary Barkovitch who is an absolute ass hat.

 It’s clear that Lawrence and Mollner wanted to tell their own version of this story.
 There are a number of changes from the book, some of which are probably going to anger fans.
 The ending has been rewritten and some of the relationships and character backstories are different.